 Any employee (full-time, part-time, hourly), contractor, or consultant who believes that he or she has been exposed to unwelcome sexual misconduct should immediately report the alleged act to the Principal or, in the case of a conflict of interest, report to the Chair of the Personnel Committee.
-The resolution will then proceed as outlined in the ANCS Grievance Procedure.
-See "Grievances - Employee" on page 262.
+The resolution will then proceed as outlined in the ANCS Grievance Procedure (Grievances - Employee).